Yuicchi-chan/SpotifyAdSkip/README.md

 # SpotifyAdSkip
-Skips your spotify Advertisements by Automatically
+Skips your spotify Advertisements automatically
 All you have to do is run the bat file, everytime you start your computer OR set it up as a start up script (Just make sure to point it to the python file, command goes along the lines of "python SpotifySkip.py")

 Dependencies: